-Flag Patrol: Responsible students are selected to raise and lower the flags in front of the school each day.
-They are taught proper flag etiquette and serve in rotation so many students can participate.
+Flag Patrol: Students in grades 4 and 5 are selected to raise and lower the flags in front of the school each day.
+They are taught proper flag etiquette.
+Students serve on a rotation basis.
 Being chosen to serve on this committee is a privilege.
 Students on this committee must be well-behaved, respectful and be in good academic standing.
-This program is under the direction of Willie Streetman and Isiah Colbert.